 Certificates: Available certificates in American Government, International Relations, Law and Public Policy, Mid-East Politics, Public Administration, and Terrorism and Homeland Defense

-Features: Whether in the classroom or online, students learn from teacher scholars with a wide range of academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark, and former USAID Assistant Administrator Paul Bonicelli.
-Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with the students entrusted to them.
+Features: Whether on campus or online, students learn from teacher scholars with academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark and former USAID Assistant Administrator Paul Bonicelli.
+Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with students.

-The M.A. in Government with a concentration in Political Theory prepares students for positions like think tank analyst, writer/researcher, high school teacher, community college instructor or Ph.D. candidate.
+The Master of Arts in Government with a focus in Political Theory prepares students for meaningful careers in government and politics, such as think tank analyst, writer/researcher, high school teacher, community college instructor or Ph.D. candidate.